Which hand operates the clutch lever on a motorcycle?

 Prepare for the Guam Motorcycle License Test.
 Enhance your readiness with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for success!

-The correct answer is that the clutch lever is operated by the left hand.
-On most motorcycles, the clutch lever is located on the left side of the handlebar.
-The primary function of the clutch lever is to disconnect the engine power from the rear wheel, allowing the rider to shift gears smoothly.
-This is essential for controlling the motorcycle during starts, stops, and when changing gears.
+The correct answer is that the clutch lever on a motorcycle is operated by the left hand.
+This is a standard practice in motorcycle design, where the clutch lever is positioned on the left handlebar.
+The purpose of the clutch is to disengage the engine power from the wheels when shifting gears.
+When the rider pulls the left hand lever, it allows for smoother gear changes, enabling the rider to control the motorcycle's speed and power effectively.

 Subscribe